seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

   <p><a target="_blank" href="https://web.archive.org/web/20100702043048/http://www.irishrail.ie:80/your_journey/printed_timetable_pdfs/2008/Dublin%20Westport%2008.pdf">Unable to render pdf, click to view old timetable</a></p>
 </object>

-With this tweak in place, the Ballina shuttle can provide a full integration to all trains, with fast connections to and from both Westport and Dublin as shown.
+With this single tweak in place, the Ballina shuttle can provide a full integration to all trains, with fast connections to and from both Westport and Dublin as shown.

 I haven't performed any programmatic testing to confirm this change is feasible (due to time constraints and incomplete data) but the following is true at least:

 - As the existing crossover with the morning train happens in Athlone, the new crossing point would be in Tullamore and shouldn't pose any issues.
 - The train would depart a half hour after the current connection to Galway which is assumed feasible as later Athlone services run with 30 minutes headways between them.
-- No other IC service appears to be currently scheduled at this time on the main trunk route to Portarlington.
+- No other Intercity service appears to be currently scheduled at this time on the main trunk route to Portarlington.
-- Until around 2010 a direct train to Westport left in this window (not sure of exact date it was discontinued, or why)
+- Until around 2010 a direct train to Westport left in this exact window.
+Given the timeframe its cancellation was likely due to the imposition of austerity and not for any logical reason.

-I think therefore, based on the above, that it's reasonable to assume that there should be no insurmountable barrier to rescheduling this train if required.
+I think therefore, based on the above, that it's reasonable to assume that there should be no insurmountable barrier to restoring this service.

 ## Late weekend only service